bradleyjones/blog/content/post/get-webex-working-in-linux.md

 ## Getting 32-bit Firefox and Java

-Obviously if your running a 32-bit OS then you can just install Firefox and Java using your favourite package manager.
+Obviously if you're running a 32-bit OS then you can just install Firefox and Java using your favourite package manager.
 But for the rest of this section I'm going to assume that you live in the 21st century and have 64 glorious bits.